 World MS Day 2019 took place on 30 May 2019.
 The theme was Visibility and the campaign was called My Invisible MS (#MyInvisibleMS).

-Read more about some of the World MS Day 2019 highlights here.
+You can read about the World MS Day 2019 highlights here.